navtech-io/Simpleflow/docs/simpleflow-script-reference/simpleflow-script-reference.md

                 address: {
                            city: "ny"
                          }
-              }</code></pre> Object will be created and evaluated only when it will be supplied as parameter to a function.
-Until it gets created or activated by a function call, you cannot use partial set on this object.
+              }</code></pre> Object will be created and evaluated only when it will be supplied as a parameter to a function.
+Until it gets created or activated by a function call, you cannot use a partial set on this object.
         </td>
     </tr>
     <tr>